nus-cs2030s/2324-s2/docs/23-generics.md

 Let's look at what it means:

 - We declared `Pair` to be a generic type of two type parameters: the first one `S` is bounded and must be a subtype of `Comparable<S>`.
-This bound is self-referential, but it is intuitive -- we say that `S` must be comparable to itself, which is common in many use cases.
+This bound is self-referential, but it is intuitive &mdash; we say that `S` must be comparable to itself, which is common in many use cases.
 - Since we want to compare two `Pair` instances, we make `Pair` implement the `Comparable` interface too, passing in `Pair<S,T>` as the type argument to `Comparable`.

 Let's see this in action with [`Arrays::sort`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Arrays.html#sort(java.lang.Object%5B%5D)) method, which sorts an array based on the ordering defined by `compareTo`.